Stripe

 A new direct debit payment through Stripe can only be created online.
 That is, you need to use the FinDock Payment API, either through a custom front end, [Giving Pages](/docs/payments/configuring-giving-pages) or [PayLinks](/docs/payments/configuring-findock-paylinks).

-For ACH Direct Debit Stripe offers two options to verify the bank details and ownership of the bank account:
+For ACH and PAD direct debits, Stripe offers two options to verify the bank details and ownership of the bank account:

-• Micro-deposits: the payer chooses "Enter bank details manually" on the Stripe hosted payment page and is sent two micro-deposits to their bank account by Stripe.
-Stripe sends the payer an email with instructions and a link to a Stripe page on which the customer can enter the micro deposit amounts or code from the bank statement.
-The payer has 10 days to perform this action, or the validation will expire.
-You can disable this option by enabling "ACH Instant Verification Only" in the Stripe settings in your FinDock setup.
+* Micro-deposits: the payer chooses "Enter bank details manually" on the Stripe hosted payment page and is sent two micro-deposits to their bank account by Stripe.
+Stripe sends the payer an email with instructions and a link to a Stripe page on which the customer can enter the micro-deposit amounts or code from the bank statement.
+The payer has a limited number of days to perform this action before the validation method expires.

 To test verifying bank details with micro-deposits:

-1. Set up a new payment through your webform or FinDock Giving Pages.
+1. Set up a new payment through a custom payment form, FinDock Giving Pages or PayLinks.

 2. Go to the Inbound Reports tab in your Salesforce environment.